-Recommendation 5: The Ontario Museum Association recommends that the government expand the Endowment Incentives and Limited Support components of the Canada Cultural Investment Fund to include heritage organizations and museums.
+Recommendation 5: The Ontario Museum Association recommends that the government expand the Endowment Incentives and Limited Support components of the Canada Cultural Investment Fund to include museums and heritage organizations.

 Canadian museums, especially smaller museums, have been unable to grow their reserves or endowments from federal matching programs; unable to fully benefit from private and foundation donations to their endowments.
 Endowment funding provides predictable, sustainable funding for museum core operations, whose costs may not be eligible under project-based and youth employment programs.
+In the time of pandemic recovery, incentives for private-sector